eikeconsulting/Sockethead/README.md

 `CleanupInterval` - Specifies the time interval at which the cleanup service should be invoked.
 It can be set to any valid TimeSpan value, such as one hour or five minutes, to determine how frequently the service will run and purge old audit logs.
 The default value for CleanupInterval is one hour.

 After configuring the service, it will automatically clean up old audit logs in the background based on specified cleanup policy and settings at the configured interval.

+**IAuditLogCleanupActionHandler**

+You can optionally provide an implementation of the `IAuditLogCleanupActionHandler` interface to perform additional actions on the logs that are being cleaned up, such as saving them to a text file.
+By default, no action is performed if no implementation is provided.

+To create a custom implementation for performing additional actions on the logs being cleaned up, you can create a class that implements the `IAuditLogCleanupActionHandler` interface and define the desired logic within the `DeletedLogsHandler` method.

+For instance, in the above code we have provided a sample implementation named `SampleAuditLogCleanupActionHandler`.
+The `DeletedLogsHandler` method of this class is called with the list of logs that are being cleaned up, which saves the logs to a text file.

 #### AuditLogger TODOs
 1. Audit Log UI!